10 French Bulldog Breeder Red Flags Every Buyer Should Know

 2. Prices That Seem Too Good to Be True

-A $1,500 Frenchie is not a deal — it is a warning.
-Reputable breeding involves artificial insemination, C-sections, health testing, puppy vetting, and round-the-clock care for 8 weeks.
-All of that costs money.
-Breeders cutting prices are cutting corners somewhere.
+A $1,500 or $2,000 Frenchie is not a deal.
+It is a warning.
+Reputable breeding involves artificial insemination, progesterone testing, C-sections, health testing panels, puppy vetting, deworming, vaccinations, and round-the-clock care for 8 weeks.
+All of that costs money - a lot of it.
+Breeders offering suspiciously low prices are cutting corners somewhere, and those corners are usually health testing and veterinary care.

 3. No Contract or Health Guarantee

 A written contract protects both you and the breeder.
-It should include a health guarantee covering genetic conditions for at least one year, a spay/neuter clause for pet-quality puppies, and a return policy if you cannot keep the dog.
-Verbal promises mean nothing.
+It should include: a health guarantee covering genetic conditions for at least one year (ideally two); a spay/neuter clause for pet-quality puppies; a return-to-breeder policy if you can no longer keep the dog; and a clear description of what the puppy has been vaccinated and dewormed for before pickup.
+Verbal promises mean nothing when your puppy is sick and you have no written documentation to stand on.

 4. Pressure to Buy Immediately